Nicolas-EM/Unraid-HomeServer-NAS/README.md

 * Mail Server - Will possibly implement a mail server for custom domain mail

 ## Special Thanks
-> Special thanks to @santiago-espinosa for contributing to the project
+> Special thanks to [santiago-espinosa](https://github.com/santiago-espinosa) for contributing to the project